Kymco’s UK operation offers a range of scooters (commuters, maxis, and electric), ATVs, and a single motorcycle.

 Kymco VSR 125i CBS

 Similar to Yamaha’s YBR, the VSR is a lightweight, fuel-injected 125cc motorbike aimed at the commuter market.
 It uses some aggressive styling in its fairing and sump guard.
-But at its heart, the VSR is a reliable commuter that doesn’t have any real standout features other than its low price point.
+But at its heart, the VSR is a reliable commuter with no real standout features other than its low price point.

 It weighs in at about 122kg.
 This means its 10.3hp is enough to feel some torque at lower speeds.